Loom Hero Image

 Permanent Marker

-Using traceable stickers to say "I was here", also acts as a marketing tool.
+Using traceable stickers to say "I was here", acts as a marketing tool.
 Mapping both your digital and physical presence to a place of significance.
 The interface would include a dashboard and map and allow for collaboration.
 Tell your story before it's too late.

 Before